ihmeuw/vivarium_research/docs/source/model_design/vivarium_overview/vivarium_versus_other_model_types/index.rst

 Our microsimulations typically require a substantial amount of computational resources to run.
 For example, our microsimulation of a full-scale
 United States population was made possible through the use of a high performance computing cluster and used 334 parallel runs, each requiring approximately 55 gigabytes of memory over a runtime of 21.5 hours.
-Read more about this project :ref:`here <vivarium_census_prl_synth_data>`.

 The demanding resource needs of microsimulations may require we use a smaller simulant population (that can, post-simulation, be up-scaled to better reflect the real-world target population), thus presenting limitations related to sample size and stochastic uncertainty.

 Data requirements
 ~~~~~~~~~~~~~~~~~

-As we highlighted above in our section on :ref:`Allowing other complexities <allowing_other_complexities>`, microsimulations enable the modeling of complexities otherwise
+As we highlighted above in our section on `Surfacing limitations`_, microsimulations enable the modeling of complexities otherwise
 difficult or impossible to replicate.
 Unfortunately, these complexities require a significant amount of detailed data to accurately represent individual behaviors and the relationships between them.
 Obtaining these data can be challenging and time-consuming, and there may be privacy concerns associated with using such detailed personal data.
 This is particularly true given the nature of
 what we on the Simulation Science team investigate in our microsimulations: accurately modeling the effects of health interventions at an individual-level likely requires access to medical